astrobytes-edu/astr596-modeling-universe/03-scientific-computing-with-python/01-python-fundamentals/02-python-calculator.md

 Every spectrum you've ever seen from a telescope was processed using complex numbers!

-:::{admonition} 💡 Computational Thinking: Complex Numbers as 2D Vectors
+:::{important} 💡 Computational Thinking: Complex Numbers as 2D Vectors
-:class: important

 Think of complex numbers as 2D vectors that know how to multiply: